LeGeRyChEeSe/sunshine-aio-library/docs/CONTRIBUTING.md

 A: Yes, as long as they meet quality standards and you provide accurate information.

 **Q: How are API catalogs updated?**
 A: Automatically via GitHub Actions when changes are merged to main branch.
+The new schema supports autocompletion features.

+**Q: What's the difference between legacy and new format?**
+A: Legacy format uses description/category/license fields, while new format uses short-description and is more flexible.
+Both support the new required fields (compatibility, installation, etc.).

+**Q: What is autocompletion and should I use it?**
+A: Autocompletion automatically fills in missing required fields for new schema format.
+It's recommended for legacy tools being updated.
+Use --dry-run to preview changes first.

 ## 📞 Getting Help